Miranda BaileyPlayed by Chandra Wilson

 Gave birth to her first child (affectionately known as Tuck) during a bomb scare.
 On that same fateful day, she almost lost her husband after he suffered head trauma in a car accident on the way to the hospital to see the birth.

 Bailey was married to Tucker Jones for 10 years before the couple finally decided to divorce.
-Since then, Bailey has dated anesthesiologist Dr. Ben Warren and, after a brief relationship with Nurse Eli, has agreed to Ben's marriage proposal.
+Since then, Bailey dated anesthesiologist Dr. Ben Warren and, after a brief relationship with Nurse Eli, accepted Ben's marriage proposal.

 Grey's Anatomy Characters: Meredith Grey | Alex Karev | Miranda Bailey | Richard Webber | Callie Torres | Owen Hunt | Arizona Robbins | Jackson Avery | April Kepner | Amelia Shepherd | Jo Wilson | Stephanie Edwards | Maggie Pierce